kera13th/DSAProjects/README.md

 ![Book Table Screenshot](https://drive.google.com/uc?export=download&id=17H5BP9egBqctM7LvRCuB6eLlwC0s2OHm)

-For Patron and BookIssuance table, I used the values from --- and FactInternetSales table respectively.
+For Patron and BookIssuance table

+To populate the Patron and Book Issuance tables, I leveraged the AdventureWorks2022 dataset for the Patron (User) entries and the FactInternetSales table for the Book Issuance Table.
+This approach allowed me to import and integrate relevant data from these sources, ensuring the accuracy and completeness of the information contained within these tables.

 [AdventureWorks2022](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2022.bak)